Online Bespoke Workshops

 Please feel free to suggest any other relevant areas for staff development training you would like.

 ASET member institutions

-Fees for bespoke sessions are fixed at a daily rate of £125 per delegate (with a minimum fee of £1500 per day) wherever you are in the UK.
+Fees for online bespoke sessions are £100 per delegate (with a minimum fee of £1000 per session).

-Fees for bespoke sessions are set at a daily rate of £250 per delegate (with a minimum fee of £3000 per day) wherever you are in the UK.
+Fees for online bespoke sessions are £200 per delegate (with a minimum fee of £2000 per session).

 If you would like to talk about ideas for a bespoke workshop to suit a specific requirement at your institution, contact Debbie at the ASET Office email@example.com .